Arts Access Grant

 - Applicants must be located/based in Queens and show proof of a Queens address in the application.

-- Applicants can make only one project request that does not exceed $5,000.
+- Applicants can make only one project request per year that does not exceed $5,000.

 - Applicants must designate a “Lead Applicant” to complete the Arts Access application and act as the point person throughout the selection process.